National Training Center and 11th Armored Cavalry Regiment Museum

-National Training Center and 11th Armored Cavalry Regiment main building.
+National Training Center and 11th Armored Cavalry Regiment Museum main building.

-The story of Fort Irwin begins with Father Francisco Garces 1796 and the Old Spanish trail; Captain John C. Fremont with his guide Kit Carson surveying water-to-water; 1st Dragoons, Co.
-K that ran patrols out of Camp Cady 1860-66 and it was the first military camp established in the region; and the Mojave Anti-Aircraft Range that became Camp/Fort Irwin.
-1940--Present.
-In 1940 President Franklin Delano Roosevelt established the Mojave Anti-Aircraft Range (MAAR), a military reservation of approximately 1000 square miles, known today as the National Training Center..
-More
+The story of Fort Irwin begins with Father Francisco Garces in 1796 and the Old Spanish Trail; Captain John C. Fremont with his guide Kit Carson surveying water-to-water; 1st Dragoons, Company K, which ran patrols out of Camp Cady from 1860 to 1866 and established the first military camp in the region; and the Mojave Anti-Aircraft Range that became Camp and Fort Irwin.
+In 1940 President Franklin Delano Roosevelt established the Mojave Anti-Aircraft Range, a military reservation of approximately 1,000 square miles, known today as the National Training Center.

 Visiting the Museum